Bedrock02/Guess-That-Country/README.md

 The Problem/Goal:
 =================
-Studying and learning can be boring or draining.
+Studying and learning can be boring and draining.
 The purpose of this application is to develop a fun learning game for children or students.

 The Solution:
 =============
 The application presents a number of flags one at a time.
 The user must attempt to identify each Country to which the flag belongs to.
-The user is given positive points for correct answers and negative points for wrong answers.
+The user is given points for correct answers and deducted points for wrong answers.
 At the end of the game, users are able to submit their score.

 Technology used:
 ================